 FISI 4001.
 SEMINAR I. One credit hour.
-Two hours of lecture per week.
+Two hours of seminar per week.
 Prerequisite: authorization of the Director of the Department.
+Corequisite: FISI 4046.

-Discussion and reports of special topics in Physics.
+Discussion and reports of special topics in physics.

 FISI 4002.
 SEMINAR II.
 One credit hour.
-Two hours of lecture per week.
-Prerequisite: authorization of the Director of the Department.
+Two hours of seminar per week.
+Prerequisite: FISI 4001.

-Discussion and reports of special topics in Physics.
+Discussion and reports of special topics in physics.